 Witness to the wider community calls Christians to give witness to the beliefs and values of the Catholic tradition and proclaim the Good News of Christ.
 In doing so, we develop collaborative relationships within our school and also with the parish.
 The school is involved in parish 9am Sunday masses on a regular basis.
 The dignity and respect of each person is important and we have a commitment to support relationships within the St Dympna’s community.

-A pastoral care program within the school ensures that community needs are met, through the Class/Parent Pastoral Representative system and the Guardian Angels Meal program.
+A pastoral care program within the school ensures that community needs are met, through the Class/Parent Pastoral Representative system.

 In accordance with the Archdiocesan Sacramental Policy, the Parish is “responsible for and ultimately involved in the Sacramental preparation and presentation of children”.
 The children are supported in their preparations at school through the Religious Education Guidelines; however it is parents’ responsibility to enrol their children in the appropriate Parish Sacramental Program.